Anchitmishra005/supply-chain-project/README.md

 ---

-## 🎤 Interview Explanation

-> *"I built an end-to-end supply chain data pipeline that demonstrates core data engineering skills.
-The pipeline starts with **synthetic data generation** producing realistic CSV datasets with referential integrity.
-A modular **Python ETL pipeline** extracts, cleans, and loads data into **MySQL**, handling null values, type conversions, and feature engineering like delivery delay calculation. **Apache Airflow** schedules the pipeline daily with retries and monitoring.
-I also implemented **demand forecasting** using scikit-learn and a **real-time alert system** for low-stock detection.
-Finally, I designed **Power BI dashboards** with 10 KPI metrics for business intelligence.
-The entire project is containerized with **Docker Compose** for easy deployment."*

 ### Key Talking Points:
 - **ETL Design:** Modular extract/transform/load with clear separation of concerns
 - **Data Quality:** Null handling, type validation, referential integrity